 A group whose mission is to fight against land ownership by the federal government by promoting “County sheriff supremacy” and holding sheriffs as the “highest level of law enforcement authority” over state and federal governments.
 The groups interpretation of the law is repudiated by most legal experts.
 Ken Ivory, Utah State Rep, is a public official most noted for supporting seizures of public land.

-Led by Mike Vanderboegh of Alabama, the Threepers exploded into public light when Vanderboegh in March 2010 published this statement, “To all modern Sons of Liberty: THIS is your time.
+Led by Mike Vanderboegh of Alabama, the Threepers came into public light when Vanderboegh in March 2010 published this statement, “To all modern Sons of Liberty: THIS is your time.
 Break their windows.
 Break them NOW”, on his blog.
 Threepers philosophy is that the establishment of the United States of America after overthrowing British tryanny is attributed to only 3% of the colonial American population who served in militias.

 The Washington Post reported several incidences of glass doors and windows being shattered at Democratic district offices from New York, to Kansas, to Arizona.
 There were reports of death threat to at least 10 Democratic lawmakers, incidents of vandalism and harassment.